 Build up a sacrificing mentality in the family members before Ramadan comes (this should be done through Taleem, discussion, consultation and Dua).
-We can eat and drink less in Ramadan, however, we cannot perform less good deeds at this time.
-On good deeds depends our Afterlife.
-And a Muslim can forgo and ignore all, but not the reward of afterlife, which is absolute and eternal.
+We can eat and drink less in Ramadan, however, we cannot perform fewer good deeds at this time.
+Good deeds depend on our Afterlife.
+And a Muslim can forgo and ignore all, but not the reward of the afterlife, which is absolute and eternal.
 There should be a firm intention to accomplish more and more good deeds in Ramadan.
-However, still there must be a limit, so that it doesn’t affect others rights.
+However, still there must be a limit so that it doesn’t affect other’s rights.
 For instance, if there is a sick person who needs care, his/her care should be given high priority and that is an Ibadat for sure.

 For any sort of special situation or condition (not only in Ramadan, rather always), but best is also to consult the pious Ulama and not act according to what pops up in mind.
 Sisters are requested to ask private and personal rulings regarding fast and etc. to the pious Ulama through their Mahrams.
 If a Mahram is not present, you may keep phone numbers of pious Ulama and/or Darul Ifta of Madrasahs in your country or abroad, but don’t neglect to seek proper guidance.